There is no excerpt because this is a protected post.

 I’ve written all about visa runs.
 Visa runs for under NT$10000.
 The worst visa run you can do.
 While stigmatized for a variety of reasons (most notably for their being used by English teachers to teach in Taiwan illegally, which I do not advocate), there are all sorts of people who use visa runs.
 There […]

 I believe that every expat should have a YouTube Channel.
-Expats who don’t simply confuse me, for many reasons, the first of which being What You Are Doing Is Cool I don’t care if you’re going hiking in Nepal or getting coffee in a small town in Paris or just walking down the street […]
+Expats who don’t simply confuse me, for many reasons, the first of which being What You Are Doing Is Cool I don’t care if you’re going hiking in Nepal or getting coffee in a small town in Paris or just walking down the street in […]

 A few months have passed since I wrote “It’s Our Culture” – Taiwan’s Go-To Excuse, but a friend of mine the other night brought it up and made an interesting point: before “It’s our culture” is uttered, “This is Taiwan” is sure to escape their lips first.
 As I stated in my other piece, “It’s Our Culture” is often said […]

 Every culture has it’s throwaway language.
 The English language, for example, explains away many things with the word “Whatever.”
 Taiwanese often use the Chinese phrases “There is no reason why” and “There is no solution” in similar ways.
 They all essentially mean “I’ve got nothing for you; I’m done talking about this.”
-But when it comes […]
+But when it […]

 I haven’t had health insurance since 2008, which is a pretty crazy thing to say, given that I live in a country with some of the most affordable and high-quality medical care in the world.
 National Taiwan Health Insurance, while expensive for the Republic of China (ROC) government of Taiwan, is incredibly cheap for Taiwanese […]